4 Major Things To Do In Clemson - A Getaway Guide - Karta.com

 Wander the Clemson University Campus

-You can't visit Clemson without stopping by the campus of Clemson University, the pulse of this college town.
-Going for a stroll under the oak trees draped in Spanish moss is a peaceful way to admire the historic architecture, from the iconic clocktower perched atop Tillman Hall to the stately columns of Fort Hill, home of university founder John C. Calhoun.
-Be sure to walk by Memorial Stadium, also known as "Death Valley," where you might catch the football team practicing in preparation for an iconic rivalry game.
-Don't forget to also check out the Campus Green, a grassy commons area where students play frisbee and lounge between classes.
+Clemson University is the beating heart of this college town, so you can't come to Clemson without visiting its campus.
+Walking leisurely under the oak trees shyly presenting their Spanish moss is already a great way to take in views of historic architecture--from the iconic clocktower atop Tillman Hall to the majestic columns of Fort Hill, home to university founder John C. Calhoun.
+Do be sure to wander past Memorial Stadium, better known as "Death Valley," where you might catch the football team practicing for an iconic rivalry game.
+Make a point to make your way to the Campus Green, which is a grassy commons area students use to play frisbee and lounge around when there is not class.

 Clemson University